local-minimum/exercisor/README.md

 - [ ] Real login!!
 - [ ] Errors where they belong (next to relevant part)
 - [ ] Draw route on map
-- [ ] Histogram of Distance and Energy
 - [ ] Ask if sick, hurt or lazy if seems to dropping in frequency
 - [ ] Challenges